Larapinta Highlights & Mt Sonder Walk – 7 days

 “There’s nothing like the sublime lighting and landscapes of the Red Centre.
 Glorious sunrises, stunning sunsets, and starlit skies.
 Add to this dramatic landscapes, and extraordinary natural and cultural history.
 The centre will capture your heart and your soul!” – Charles, July 2023

 Immerse in the ancient beauty of the MacDonnell Ranges, while traversing rugged terrain, and enjoying towering cliffs and awe-inspiring gorges.
-With each step, hear stories and learn from your Arrernte guides, the traditional owners who’ve called this place home for millennia.
+With each step, hear stories and learn from your local and Arrernte guides, the traditional owners who’ve called this place home for millennia.

 Whether a seasoned hiker or new to the trails, this journey offers a perfect balance of challenge and reward, with exclusive glamping accommodation and hearty meals.
 Join us for an adventure of a lifetime with likeminded travellers, where every moment is a testament to the beauty, colours and serenity of Australia’s outback.